roboto-ai/robologs-ros-actions/README.md

 git clone https://github.com/roboto-ai/robologs-ros-actions.git
 cd robologs-ros-actions/actions/get_images_from_rosbag/

-# 1. Set up a virtual environment for this project and install the necessary development dependencies, which includes the `roboto` CLI:
+# 1. Set up a virtual environment for this project and install dependencies, which includes the `roboto` CLI:
 ./scripts/setup.sh

 # 2. Build the Docker image for the Action:
 ./scripts/build.sh

-# 3. Execute the Action image locally:
+# 3. Run the Action locally:
 ./scripts/run.sh <path-to-input-data-directory>

 # 4. Run the provided tests to ensure everything is set up correctly:
 ./scripts/test.sh

-# 5. Optionally, you can deploy the Action to the Roboto Platform:
+# 5. (Optional) Deploy the Action to the Roboto platform (see notes below):
 ./scripts/deploy.sh

 ```

+Deployment to Roboto (Step 5.) enables you to run an Action at scale on multiple datasets in the cloud, or automatically when new data gets uploaded.
+You can sign up for a free account at [roboto.ai](https://app.roboto.ai), and find user guides at [docs.roboto.ai](https://docs.roboto.ai/user-guides/index.html).

 # Community

-We are constantly looking to expand the capabilities of robologs-ros-actions and we welcome suggestions for new Actions.
+We're constantly looking to expand the capabilities of `robologs-ros-actions` and welcome suggestions for new Actions.
 If you have ideas or need assistance, feel free to join our discussion on [Discord](https://discord.gg/rvXqP6EjwF).

 Your contributions and suggestions are not only encouraged but also form an integral part of this open-source initiative.
-Let's collaborate to make robologs-ros-actions more versatile and beneficial for everyone in the ROS community!
+Let's collaborate to make `robologs-ros-actions` more versatile and beneficial for everyone in the ROS community!